saee-gore/Card-Reader/README.md

  - It's built with C#.
 NET in Visual Studio.

 - Getting Started
-  - These instructions will give you a brief idea about how to implement this piece of code.

     1. Install Visual Studio 2019
     2. Clone the entire project directory from GitHub using the command git clone  account